The AI Legal Apocalypse: Free AI Consultations, 24/7

-(MENAFN- PR Newswire) BASKING RIDGE, N.J., Jan.
-30, 2024 /PRNewswire/ -- FreeLawChat LLC, the Generative AI spin-off from industry-leader Lawyer, Inc. announces the general availability of its AI legal chat service, FreeLawChat .
+BASKING RIDGE, NEW JERSEY, UNITED STATES, January 30, 2024 /EINPresswire / -- FreeLawChat LLC, the Generative AI spin-off from industry-leader Lawyer, Inc. announces the general availability of its AI legal chat service , FreeLawChat .
 U.S. mobile and desktop users can now access instant and free legal information in English and Spanish.

 FreeLawChat addresses many of the challenges accessing legal information in the U.S.